Center for Information Technology Policy: Interconnection Measurement Project

 The Interconnection Measurement Project is an annual initiative at the CITP that provides ongoing data collection and analysis from ISP interconnection points.
 Aggregated data serving roughly 50 percent of residential broadband subscribes is collected every 5 minutes.

+Technology Fellows Program

+The CITP launched a fellowship for technologists working on policy topics in 2025.
+The program seeks to address the shortage of technical expertise public interest and regulation.

 Academics

 The CITP offers an undergraduate certificate in Technology and Society, Information Technology Track.
 This program requires students to complete a combination of core, technology, societal, and breadth courses in and outside the area of information technology.
 The goal of the program is to help students better understand how technology drives social change and how society itself shapes technology.
 The CITP also hosts a number of workshops, policy briefings, lecture series, and initiatives at Princeton University.